A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware: Design of a very sparsely active large DNN for energy-efficient spike-based relational reasoning

-We tested the performance of the resulting spike-based RelNet implementation on Loihi for a standard benchmark dataset for question-answering; The bAbI dataset introduced by \cite{weston2015}, that were also used for testing RelNet by \cite{santoro2017} This dataset consists of 20 different types of tasks, that each probe different challenges in reasoning about relational information contained in a set of sentences, i.e., a story.
-For example, tasks 4 and 5 require reasoning about a set of facts that are provided in the form of sentences with 2 arguments ("The office is north of the bedroom.") or 3 arguments ("Mary gave the cake to Bill.").
-Task 14 requires reasoning about temporal relationships between events, task 15 requires basic deduction, task 18 requires reasoning about relative sizes of objects, task 19 requires planning of a path, and task 20 requires reasoning about the likely motivations of an agent (see Supplement for an examples from tasks 15, 18, 19, 20).
-The questions are formulated in such a way that an answer can be given with a single word via one-hot encoding in the output (or with a sequence of two words in the case of path planning in Task 19; one has here an output line for each such possible sequence).
-According to the convention of \cite{weston2015} and \cite{santoro2017} a task is considered as being solved if the network has an error rate of at most $5\%$ on instances of the task that had not been used for training.
-When applying a RelNet to solve this task, each sentence (question) forms an object $o_i$ ($q$) that is embedded via LSNN's to a spiking representation $o_i(t)$ ($q(t)$).
-Thus, the difficulty of a particular instance of a bAbI task, and the required size of the RelNet grows quadratically with the number of sentences in the story, since the number of potential relations between the contents of sentences (in the context of the question) grows quadratically.
+We tested the performance of the resulting spike-based RelNet implementation on Loihi for a standard benchmark dataset for question-answering; The bAbI dataset introduced by Weston et al.~\cite{weston2015}, that were also used for testing RelNet by Santoro et al.~\cite{santoro2017} This dataset consists of 20 different types of tasks, that each probe different challenges in reasoning about relational information contained in a set of sentences, i.e., a story.
+The questions are formulated in such a way that an answer can be given with a single word via one-hot encoding in the output (or with a sequence of two words in the case of path planning in Task 19; one has here an output category for each such possible sequence).
+According to the convention of Weston et al.~\cite{weston2015} and Santoro et al.~\cite{santoro2017} a task is considered as being solved if the network has an error rate of at most $5\%$ on instances of the task that had not been used for training.
+When applying a RelNet to solve this task, each sentence (question) forms an object $o_i$ ($q$) that is embedded via AHP-SNNs to a spiking representation $o_i(t)$ ($q(t)$), which are then processed as described above.
+The details pertaining to input encoding are discussed in the Methods.

-The whole SNN implementation of RelNet was largely trained end-to-end via BPTT for 17 of the bAbI tasks, with some extra measures to speed up training time (see Methods).
-We exluded 3 of the 20 bAbI tasks, 'Task 2: Two Supporting Facts', 'Task 3: Three Supporting Facts', and 'Task 18: Basic Induction', because also the ANN implementation of RelNet from \cite{santoro2017} was not able to solve these 3 tasks.
-The network is able to solve 16/17 tasks that it was trained on to errors under $5\%$.
-The performance of the network was unsatisfactory on task 17 "Positional Reasoning", as a result of the complex sentences needing more time steps to process (see Supplement). \afterpage{